Here is some chess960 compatible software. If you know of any good programs I’ve missed, let me know.

 - Houdini ($: Win)

 - Komodo ($ for latest / Older versions are free: Linux, Win, Mac, Android)

 Although the database programs above can generate starting positions, the following are standalone solutions:

 - Chessgames.com Generator (Free: Web)

 - Chess Wheel 960 ($: iOS)

 - DGT960 Pocket Timer ($: Chess clock)

-The normal way of compactly describing a chess position in text is to use Forsyth–Edwards Notation (FEN).
+Forsyth–Edwards Notation (FEN) is the normal way of compactly describing a chess position in text.
 The “KQkq” part of the FEN indicates who has castling rights (and in which directions).
 In a game of chess960, it is possible (although rare) to obtain positions where FEN notation would be ambiguous about which rook is the castling rook (see the example here).
 The solution is to use X-FEN, which is backwards compatible with FEN.